boredazfcuk/docker-icloudpd/README.md

 TZ: This is the local timezone and is required to calculate timestamps.
 If this variable is not set, it will default to Coordinated Universal Time 'UTC'

 synchronisation_interval: This is the number of seconds between syncronisations.
 Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
-If variable is not set it will default to every 12hrs (43200 seconds).
+If variable is not set it will default to every 12hrs (43200 seconds)

 notification_days: This is number of days until cookie expiration for which to generate notifications.
-This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.
+This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration

 authentication_type: This is the type of authentication that is enabled on your iCloud account.
 Valid values are '2FA' if you have two factor authentication enabled or 'Web' if you do not.
 If 'Web' is specified, then cookie generation is not required.
 If this variable is not set, it will default to '2FA'